circles-project/circles-ios/README.md

 ![Circles screenshots](./assets/images/circles-screenshots.jpeg)

+Maybe the best way to think about a circle is that it's like your own little private, secure version of Facebook in a microcosm.
+The only people in it are the people who you really care about, and they're only sharing things that you have some mutual interest in.
+Each circle functions like your own personal "wall" or "page" where you can share things.
+It also gives you your own private timeline of updates from your friends in that circle.

 ## Bonus Feature: Encrypted Photo Galleries

 Ok, this one isn't really necessary for a social app, but it was an